New Technologies for Environmental Impact Assessments in the Deep Sea

 Past Activities (in reverse chronological order):

-- Fieldwork: A cruise on the R/V Yokosuka (cruise YK20-E02) was carried out between 22-28 February 2020 to further develop a science payload for submersible platforms of opportunity, incorporating an 8K video camera, two HD cameras, two NTSC cameras, a line laser, three pairs of LED stick lights, CTDs, altimeter, and compass.
+- 22-28 February 2020 cruise on the R/V Yokosuka (cruise YK20-E02) was carried out to further develop a science payload for submersible platforms of opportunity, incorporating an 8K video camera, two HD cameras, two NTSC cameras, a line laser, three pairs of LED stick lights, CTDs, altimeter, and compass.
 On board testing, further development and optimization of a video annotation system incorporating Aphia IDs for taxonomy was also done during this cruise.

 - A chapter on new techniques for standardization of Environmental Impact Assessments was published: